michaellee123/NiceDialog/README.md

 Now you are ready know, when rebuilding the activity, we have to do something to change the callback to use the new one activity object.

-With NiceDialog, you can do that easily.
-You only need to use `NiceDialog.create` or `NiceDialog.createFactory` to create the dialog in the onResume method, but you must ensure the tag is the only one of the project.
+ <del>With NiceDialog, you can do that easily.
+You only need to use `NiceDialog.create` or `NiceDialog.createFactory` to create the dialog in the onResume method, but you must ensure the tag is the only one of the project.</del>

+ **In 1.2.0 version, you just need use the Activity or Context obj from callback.**

 And you can see some code in the demo.